bilgino/angularforddd/README.md

 reexamine the idea of building client-side aggregates.
 As an aggregate builds a group of related domain entities and value objects, wouldn't we then have to group resources instead?
 Presuming that the requested resource isn't already an aggregate, the question arises of how to map URIs such as `/orders`, `/customers`, `/products`, `/addresses` to a client-side aggregate?

-In the classic data-centric approach, database tables and their relations were identified as the foundation of resources or the resource model.
+In the classic data-centric approach, database tables and their relations are identified as the foundation of resources or the resource model.
 But is this common and always true?
 Well, it all depends on the requirements of the project and how we define a REST resource!
 A REST resource may be a representation of a single entity or a composition of several entities, database tables, GUI models or any special-purpose of the client.
 That is, Domain-Driven-, Data-Driven- or UX-Driven Design!